andykirk/Bedrock/README.md

 ### Step 3:

 You need to tell Node to load all the packages specified by `packages.json`.
-If you're confident to make changes to the packages you want, go ahead and edit this file, then run `nmp install`.
+If you're confident to make changes to the packages you want, go ahead and edit this file, then run `npm install`.

 ### Step 4: